MicrosoftDocs/dynamics-365-project-operations/articles/environment/resource-configure-integration-per-legal-entity.md

 ## Define the Project Operations deployment scenario for a legal entity

-Project Operations on Dynamics 365 Customer Engagement can be enabled on a legal entity level.
-In the same environment, you can have one legal entity using Project Operations on Dynamics 365 Customer Engagement for resource/non-stocked based scenarios and another legal entity using Project Operations for stocked/production order scenarios.
+You can enable Project Operations on Dynamics 365 Customer Engagement on a legal entity level.
+You can have one legal entity using Project Operations on Dynamics 365 Customer Engagement for resource/non-stocked based scenarios.
+In the same environment, you can have another legal entity using Project Operations for stocked/production order scenarios.

 1. In Dynamics 365 Finance, go to **Project management and accounting** > **Setup** > **Global project management and accounting parameters**.
 2. In the list of available legal entities, select entities where multiple contract lines and Project Operations on Dynamics 365 Customer Engagement features will be enabled.
 Leave legal entities that will be using Project Operations for stocked/production order scenarios unselected.